 A moisturizer that is suitable for your skin type is one of the first steps that you should take to prevent wrinkles.
 Your skin type and the type of moisturizer that you should be using will depend on your skin type, along with the time of the year, your skin’s elasticity, and your lifestyle.

-This is the best and easiest way to prevent wrinkles.
 Your skin is constantly losing water and lipids from the circulation.
 However, water loss slows down when your skin becomes oily, and it decreases by 15% when it is hydrated.

 2. Drink plenty of water